evizaer/evizaer.github.io/_drafts/game-design-scratchpad.md

 The most obvious case--and that which generates all others--is that the player will win if he chooses a certain option.
 Such an option will be chosen immediately if recognized.
 If there are multiple options which will cause the player to win right now, it's irrelevant which the player chooses. (@Further explanation of why RPS isn't like this) These cases do not present the kinds of trade-offs which comprise interesting decisions, and situations which closely resemble this will also not register as interesting.

-## The player's perspective

-Strategizing consists of forward-simulation and valuation.
-You forward-simulate to explore potential futures and compare these possible futures using some process of valuation.
-Forward-simulation encompasses both the process of imagining concrete game states one move at a time, as well as more loosely estimating where the game might be after some number of turns assuming you pursue some course of action outlined by some principles.

-Valuation is a process through which we weigh the results of forward-simulation against one another.
-This weighing is done by assessing how close to various sub-goals we get by reaching the predicted future state.
-The sub-goals are themselves creations of the player based on salient conditions, which they think will bring them much closer to winning if they achieve.
-Sub-goals can be simple--taking a bishop in Chess--or complex and more nebulous--like achieving control of the center in Chess.

-But where do sub-goals come from?
-A part of learning a game is identifying important intermediate steps along the way to victory.
-You can come up with some such steps by reading the game's rules and noticing which actions put you close to winning.
-In Chess, you can quickly determine that to take the enemy's king you have to put him in check, and to do that you must move pieces so that they attack the king.
-So the obvious sub-goal is to attack the king.
-But there are other pieces in the way, so you have to invent further sub-goals to somehow get them out of the way, by either capturing or bypassing them.
-This process of sub-goal generation proceeds away from the end-goal and often can get all the way down to something you can achieve in a few moves--from a goal so far in the future that you couldn't hope for a forward-simulation to include it, to a sub-goal so near that you can work out its achievement in detail.

-Notice that in that Chess example the end-goal was specific, and as I worked backward in time the sub-goals became less specific: from capturing the king, to attacking the king, to perhaps bypassing or capturing other pieces.
-Choosing how to instantiate the more abstract sub-goals is the real quandary you face when playing a game.
-Will it benefit me more to try to punch through a pawn wall with a concerted attack immediately, or should I aim to draw his pieces away from the point of attack first through some diversionary threats?
-I can come up with all kinds of sub-goals which serve other sub-goals, and many of them lead to near-term moves that are radically different from one another.
-Here we see the substance of what makes a better player: both choosing the better sub-goals, and being able to achieve them more reliably through accurate forward-simulation.

-Players improve the evaluation of sub-goals through a process I call "reduction."
-Through reduction we take several outcomes with diverse effects and compare them based on one or more common measures--there are many ways in which to measure a game state, so reducing the set of measurements we consider is a required step in boiling down multiple appealing moves into the one we'll actually do.
-Reduction is necessary because you can't compare actions without reducing their effects to some comparable measure.
-Reduction is at the root of skilled strategizing because through reduction you approximate what will give you the best chance of winning.
-Reduction is often nebulous, but it can sometimes be a very sharp process, like in comparing various resource conversion techniques in the interest of reaching a certain resource amount as fast as possible.

-(@Rewrite in light of above intro)
-Designing a good strategy game is thus constructing an environment where it is difficult to perform this process of reduction.
-Players will always want to reduce valuation to a single measure which can be reliably derived for all possible actions.
-This represents a "reduction" of many different dimensions of state and situationality into an unconditional absolute measure, and the death of interesting decisions.
-Game systems should be resistant to such reductions.
-Non-transitive mechanics are one way of permanent resistance.
-Randomness is actually not one.

-RPS resists reduction by axiomatically fixing payoffs along the only dimension of valuation.

-Short-run prediction vs. clarity of valuation: You can't calculate a game out to its end, so you find a way to value intermediate states.
-You can get better at this valuation separately from your ability to calculate and predict play in the short-run.

 Strategy is using limited resources to maximum efficiency during a limited period of time in achieving a goal.
 What's the general structure of the efficient use of resources in a period of time?